-Indeed, the first estimate of year t corresponds to the flash estimate of the quarterly accounts for the four quarters of a certain year in t+45 days, although the data made available in this phase is just the GDP volume change rate.
+The first estimate of year t corresponds to the flash estimate of the Quarterly National Accounts for the four quarters of a certain year in t+30 days, although the data made available in this phase is just the GDP volume change rate.

-Preliminary version of annual NA data result also from quarterly accounts, that means, the estimate for year t corresponds to the sum of the aggregates, more updated, of the four quarters of the very same year in t+60 days.
+The preliminary version of Annual National Accounts data results also from Quarterly National Accounts, that means, the estimate for year t corresponds to the sum of the aggregates, more updated, of the four quarters of the very same year in t+60 days.